amaanmdi/Chek3/README.md

 ---

-## 🎉 Happy Coding!
+## 🎉 Ready to Use!

-This foundation will save you hours of setup time and provide a solid, scalable architecture for all your iOS projects.
+This budget management app provides a solid foundation for iOS apps requiring user authentication and data management with offline support.

-**Start building amazing apps today!** 🚀
+**Start building your budget management iOS app today!** 🚀

 ---

-*Built with ❤️ for the iOS development community*
+*Built with ❤️ using SwiftUI and Supabase*